doctorfree/MusicPlayerPlus/README.md

 The drawback of using Blissify is it does not add acoustic metadata to the Beets library so the results of a Blissify analysis are only available to Blissify and not Beets.

+**[NOTE:]** Acoustic analysis with `blissify` is currently not available on Raspberry Pi installations due to lack of support for that architecture in the `ffmpeg` library.

 It is sometimes desirable to augment one acoustic analysis with another.
 For example, the AcousticBrainz service seems to think a lot of songs